nivox/spekka-talk/presentation/presentation.md

 - was the solution understandable by non Hakkers?
 - was the live-coding vs presentation balance good?
 - were you bored?
+- what can I cut to stay in 45 min without loosing people?